xmrminer01102018/VegaToolsNConfigs/README.md

 ROCm 1.9.1

+RadeonProDuo_R9390XQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo and R9 390X GPUs.

 VegaUbuntuGuideWithAutoTools - How to setup Vega mining in Ubuntu with 90% automation.
 Essentially the same as VegaUbuntuGuide but after a few manual downloads, run the scripts to setup.